 Order flow defines the amount of orders waiting to be executed at a certain price level.

 While the price is rising upward in a very strong rally, we know for certain that it will eventually stop somewhere.
-The rally up happens because there are simply more traders willing to buy than traders that are willing to sell.
-This creates an imbalance between buyers and sellers, whereas there are more buyers demanding the supply, therefore price shifts upwards.
-Eventually, the buyer momentum will end and the price will be driven up to a level where there are more sellers than buyers.
-This new imbalance created by more sellers than buyers will push price downwards.
+The rally-up happens because there are simply more traders willing to buy than traders are willing to sell.
+This creates an imbalance between buyers and sellers.
+Whereas there are more buyers demanding the supply, therefore price shifts upwards.
+Eventually, the buyer momentum will end, and the price will be driven up to a level where there are more sellers than buyers.
+This new imbalance created by more sellers than buyers will push prices downwards.

 This simple scenario is what happens in the markets on the macro and micro levels.
 This is the essence of what makes price move range or reverse.

 When you look at a chart of a moving price and interpret this to the forces balance placed on different price levels.

 It’s as straightforward as it is seen on the charts after the events.
 But what if you could forecast the upcoming price level with a relatively decent accuracy?
 What if you could know before where the opposite order flow will be waiting at a future time and price?